 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-This section of the handbook explains the issues a member applying for retirement will confront, including how a pension is calculated, the normal and early retirement benefits available to members, and the selection of the pension and Annuity Savings Account (ASA) payment options.
-Working after retirement and other issues related to being a retired member are covered in the After Retirement section.
+This section explains how a pension is calculated.
+It also details the normal and early retirement benefits available to you, and pension and ASA payment options.
+Working after retirement and being a retired member are covered in the After Retirement section.

-Vested status is the ten (10) or more years of PERF- and/or TRF-covered service needed to receive a benefit from PERF.
+You are vested with 10 or more years of PERF- and/or TRF-covered service.
 You must be vested to collect a pension.

-You will begin collecting a lifetime monthly pension benefit after you officially retire from PERF-covered service.
-The size of the pension portion of your monthly check is calculated using a formula set by law.
-PERF cannot alter this formula, which uses three factors:
+You will begin receiving a lifetime monthly pension benefit after you officially retire from PERF-covered service.
+The amount of your monthly pension check is calculated with a formula set by state law.
+PERF uses three factors:

-The Benefits Calculator here is available to get an idea of how the formula works.
-You may also obtain a benefit estimate using this calculation once you are within two years of eligibility for early or normal retirement.
+The Benefits Calculator here is available to give you an idea of how this works.
+You may also obtain a benefit estimate using this formula if you are within two years of qualifying for early or normal retirement.

 Payments for unused vacation days or severance, for example, up to $2,000 are included in this Final Average Salary calculation.

-Members who retire with service in both PERF and TRF are required to elect which retirement fund to receive their pension benefits from when they apply for retirement.
+If you retire with service in both PERF and TRF, you must choose which retirement fund will pay your pension benefits when you apply for retirement.

-If the Indiana Public Retirement System (INPRS) staff has answered your questions regarding your account but you disagree with the action or determination, and no alternative resolution is available, you may request administrative review under the Administrative Orders and Procedures Act (IC 4-21.5).
-You must have standing as a party or a right to intervention to request administrative review.
+If the INPRS staff has answered your questions about your account but you disagree with the action or determination, and no alternative resolution is available, you may request administrative review.
+You must have standing as a party to request administrative review.
 Click here for administrative review steps.

-Your last day in pay status is generally the date most people think of as the day they “retire.”
+You may think your last day of work or the last day you were on the payroll as your retirement date.
 PERF uses an “effective date” for retirement benefits.
-The effective date of your retirement benefits can be no earlier than the first day of the month following your last day in pay status.
+The effective date of your retirement benefits is the first day of the month after your last day in pay status.

 |EXAMPLE: Your last day in pay status is Aug.
 2. Your effective date of retirement is Sept.
 1.|

-The calculation of the pension benefit rewards members who earn more years of service even though they have the opportunity to retire at an earlier age.
-There are three ways you become eligible to receive full (unreduced) pension benefits under PERF:
+The calculation of the pension benefit rewards you if you earn more years of service even though you may have retired sooner.
+There are three ways you qualify for full (unreduced) pension benefits under PERF if you are:

-PERF also provides early retirement options (assuming you do not yet qualify for full retirement benefits).
-Your pension benefit will be reduced based on your age if you take early retirement.
-You will qualify for early retirement with a permanently reduced pension if:
+PERF also has early retirement options.
+If you do not qualify for full retirement benefits, your pension benefit is reduced based on your age when you take early retirement.
+You will qualify for early retirement with a permanently reduced pension if you:

-Keep in mind that if you choose to take early retirement, your pension benefits will remain at a reduced level even after you reach 60 years of age.
+If you choose to take early retirement, your pension benefits remain at a reduced level even after you reach age 60.

-If you are entitled to early retirement with reduced benefits, the following chart shows how the pension part of the benefit is reduced according to your age:
+The following chart shows how the pension part of the benefit is reduced according to your age at early retirement: